RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

 Configuration of the Form Online
 ================================

+We will explain this application with an example.

 The main idea
 -------------

 A company department want to use Form Online to manage users requests.
-The first need is an online form for handle users request to obtain internet connection from their PCs.
+The first need is an online form for handle users request to obtain Internet connection from their PCs.

 The IT department has its own area in the site.